Guidelines for Peer Reviewers

 Íkala takes into account the following criteria when selecting peer reviewers:

-(a) Expertise in the field of study and preferably with the specific subject of the manuscript.
-Publications and participation in international conferences or events organized by accredited professional associations or societies within the last two years.
+- Expertise in the field of study and preferably with the specific subject of the manuscript, as reflected in the peer reviewer's publications and his or her participation in international conferences or events, organized by accredited professional associations or societies within the last two years.

 If you meet these requirements, you may send an email to email@example.com, with your name, level of education, name of institution where you work, and your current areas of research.